The peroneus longus, brevis and tertius are three muscles located at your ankle. They can trigger pain in this area, as well as in the foot.

 The peroneus longus is attached to the lateral compartment of the lower leg (more precisely: fibula), just below the knee.

-Its head runs down the entire side of the lower leg, goes around your ankle, runs towards the lateral portion of your foot and then continues under the foot to its medial side.
+It runs down the entire side of the lower leg, around your ankle, runs towards the lateral portion of your foot and then continues under the foot to its medial side.

-The peroneus brevis lies below the longus and is covered by it for the most part.
-It arises from the lower two-thirds of the lateral surface of the fibula, runs downward and snakes its way around the ankle.
+The peroneus brevis lies below the peroneus longus and is covered by it for the most part.
+It originates from the lower two-thirds of the lateral surface of the fibula, follows it downward and attaches at the foot.

-The peroneus tertius also arises from the fibula, but lies further forward.
+The peroneus tertius also originates at the fibula, but lies further forward.
 It runs toward the lateral side of the foot, just like the peroneus brevis.

 These muscles provide stabilization and movement control, instead of literally moving a joint.